craftech-io/slack-action/README.md

 ```
 ## Scenarios

-You can override the default incoming Webhook Slack settings for the channel and username, also only send notification to slack if the job failure, example:
+You can override the default incoming Webhook Slack settings for the channel and username, also only send notification to slack if the job failure, I.e:

 Possible values are success, failure, or cancelled.